WRodewald/MasterThesisPython/README.md

 For temporary data, a ``build`` directory is created in the root path.

 ## VocalSet
 The VocaSet used in the thesis needs to be downloaded separately (https://zenodo.org/record/1193957).
 We use the structure organized by singer.
-To connect to vocalset, call ``tools.dataset.py --set <path_to_vocalset_root>``.
+To connect to vocalset, call ``python hsvs/tools/dataset.py --set <path_to_vocalset_root>``.
 The path will be stored in `build/vocalset.json`.

 ## Dependencies